J.League: About the future

 The J.League has announced a policy of setting a maximum of 20 teams for the J3 League and 60 teams for the total number of regular member teams including J1 and J2.
 According to interviews with people involved in the J.League, it has become clear that J1, J2 and J3 are proposing to have 20 teams each from 2024 at the earliest.

 In conjunction with the increase in the number of teams, this is a new growth strategy that revises the ratio of equal distribution money and in particular, the policy of grading allocation centered on the top clubs of J1.
 It is said that the aim is to improve the value of the J. League by increasing the provision of high quality matches.
 If there are 20 teams in each class, in 2023, only the lowest (18th) club will be demoted from J1 to J2 and conversely, 3 clubs will be promoted from J2 to J1.
 It is said that there is.

 After that, on 20 December 2022, based on the J League's two new growth strategies ("60 clubs shine in their respective regions" and "top tier shines as national (global) content"), From the 2024 season, J1, J2 and J3 will have 20 teams each and J. League cup games will officially be renewed to a knockout (tournament) format in which all 60 clubs from J1, J2 and J3 will participate was announced in.

 Branding

 The first official J.League Anthem - "J'S THEME" debuted in 1993 and was composed by Michiya Haruhata.
 It was used during league broadcasts and as a prelude to kickoff at stadiums.

 J.League and J.League clubs make the most out of their logos / emblems and mascots for branding and marketing.

+In 2026, the J.League announced a partnership with The Pokémon Company to assign all 60 J.League clubs a Pokémon mascot.
+The mascots will be used starting with the 2026-27 seasons.
+The partnership also features giveaways of Pokémon "Evolution!" themed eco-bags to game attendees featuring Pikachu and the team's mascot Pokémon.